We spend a lot of time in our homes with our nearest and dearest so security of the home is very important.

 Add an Extra Layer of Entry

-Adding a fence or gate on the outskirts of your property is another level of security to your home and really comes in handy when deterring burglars.
+Adding a fence or gate entry system on the outskirts of your property is another level of security to your home and really comes in handy when deterring burglars.

-Ensure your gate, wall or fence is the same height, ideally above adult height, making it trickier for those looking to get in. this will put them off and add another complicated step to getting access into your home.
+Ensure your gate, wall, or fence is the same height, ideally above adult height, making it trickier for those looking to get in.
+This will put them off and add another complicated step to get access to your home.
+If you own a large estate, you can also explore companies providing Texas security guards or another facility available near your location.
+You could station a security guard at the entrance of the premises to deter trespassers from entering the property.

 Put Locks on Garages and Outbuildings